Yō Akiyama

+Akiyama has exhibited widely in both solo and group exhibitions in Japan and abroad, with major solo exhibitions in Brussels, New York, Osaka, and Kyoto.
+He is a recipient of the 2010 MOA Mokichi Okada Crafts Category Grand Prize, the 2011 Mainichi Art Award, and an Award of Cultural Merit from the city of Kyoto in 2016.

 Early life

 Akiyama was born in Shimonoseki, Yamaguchi Prefecture, in 1953.
 He is part of the third generation of a family of artists.
 He first became interested in the intuitive relationship between humans and the medium of clay in the early 1970s, while working at a school for children with intellectual disabilities.
 He went on to study ceramics at the Kyoto City University of the Arts, now the Kyoto Municipal University of Arts and music from 1972 to 1978, under the tutelage of Kazuo Yagi, one of the three major founders of Sōdeisha.